 Time to make a Songkran PVC water tube!

-In Chiang Mai I’ve heard it’s quite crazy.
+In Chiang Mai, I’ve heard it’s quite crazy.
 In Phuket – Patong – same.
 I just figured everywhere is nuts.
 But here in Surat it’s rather tame.
 Come here if you don’t want to get into it much.
 I’m not sure about Samui, I would think it’s quite crazy.
-Anybody been to Koh Samui for Songkran?
+Has anybody been to Koh Samui for Songkran?

 That’s another post though – I’ll list the things that have come back to me destroyed – or that just haven’t come back at all!

 So, last year was great.
 I had a PVC tube that was able to push a heavy stream of water over 20 feet.
 30 feet with the wind favorable.
 It’s the coolest Songkran squirter because you can hit people covertly.
 AND, it’s a decent quantity of water.
 AND it’s good to shoot only ICE cold water so they really are surprised when it hits.

 If you haven’t enjoyed Songkran water holiday in Thailand yet here is a short description of what happens.
 Well, here is what the first day is typically like.

 The night before Songkran I spend some time making sure that everything works.
 I’m staying in a hotel in Sisaket and I’ve got my things in thick waterproof plastic bags – my cellphone, money, ATM, passport copy, drivers license, camera.
 This year I’ll have a video camera that I attempt to keep mostly dry.
 It half works anyway -so no worries if it finally succumbs to someone’s well-placed PVC squirt from a covert location.

 I have a towel, 2 changes of clothes and sunglasses under the seat of the motorbike.
 I have 5 or so squirt guns – to give to the kids whose photo shop we stand in front of every year.
 I have 2 water scoopers with handles – that I use if I don’t have a PVC tube to squirt with.